AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

     phase.addEqualCon(PhaseRegion,AnotherEqualCon(),XtUVars,OPVars,SPVars)

-Furthermore, when variables from only a single grouping are needed we do not have to pass them as an argument, as illustrated in the three examples below.
+Furthermore, when variables from only a single grouping are needed we do not have to pass the others as arguments, as illustrated in the three examples below.

 .. code-block:: python